Gwen Knight (1908-1974)

 LR scratched into ochre paint St [sic] Maxime

 Verso (in Patience Tennent’s hand) St [sic] Maxime from St Tropez

-Original owner Mrs Patience Tennent, the artist’s niece.
+Original owner Patience Tennent, the artist’s niece.
 First and second titles according to inscriptions.
 The second verso in Tennent’s hand recording information sent back to New Zealand with the painting.
-Third title, Overlooking Med Harbour, taken from the exhibition Flora Scales at The Suter Te Aratoi o Whakatū, Nelson, 2018.
+Third title, Overlooking Med Harbour, taken from the exhibition Flora Scales at The Suter Te Aratoi o Whakatū, Nelson, New Zealand, 2018.

 This is a close view of La Pesquière, the fishermen's landing stage on the eastern side of Plage de la Ponche, the fishing harbour of St Tropez, France.
 The landing stage is also seen in Untitled [Mediterranean Scene] 2 [BC017].
 Scales is painting from above the landing stage looking across the gulf to St Maxime which is directly north and twenty-five minutes by ferry from La Pesquière.
 Scales explained her choice of a high viewpoint in order: “to grasp the subject in one moment - the moment of seeing it and then, step-by-step, you see more, more is revealed.”